sharon-g-flake.jpg

 A Dream Come True, Wow!

-The first editor who read my novel The Skin I’m In, purchased it.
+I was forty-two years old when I wrote The Skin I’m In.
+The first editor who read it, purchased it.
 There are over 1.5 million copies of my books on the planet.
-Millions of young people have read them.
 How do I know?
 Educators have told me that they teach my books year after year with each new, incoming class.
 That adds up to a lot of eyes on the very same book in the very same classroom.
 I am ever grateful to educators and the students who read my work and write to me about it.
-I’m also gratful that I get to tell stories that people enjoy reading and teaching.
-It’s been one heck of a journey.
+I’m also grateful that I get to tell stories that people enjoy reading and teaching.
+Stories that change lives.

 Untitled-3.png